kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

-> We can also reconfigure the parameters creating another secret and reference the secret in the `configSecret` field.
-Also you can remove the `configSecret` field to use the default parameters.
+> We can also reconfigure the parameters creating another secret and reference the secret in the `configuration.secretName` field.
+Also you can remove the `configuration` field to use the default parameters.

 ### Rotate Mssqlserver Auth